Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ```sh
 cmake .. -DUPDATE_TRANSLATIONS=OFF
 ```
-Now you are ready to commit the changes and open a PR.
+Now you are ready to commit your changes and open a PR.

 </details>

 Once the changes get merged, Transifex will pick up the modified files